MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/control-planes-content.md

 Many complex systems include control planes.
 For example, the Azure control plane, [Azure Resource Manager](/azure/azure-resource-manager/management/overview), is a set of APIs, tools, and back-end components that are responsible for deploying and configuring Azure resources.
 The [Kubernetes control plane](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components) manages many tasks, like the placement of Kubernetes pods on worker nodes.
 Almost all software as a service (SaaS) solutions have a control plane to handle cross-tenant tasks.

- When you design multitenant solutions, you need to consider control panes.
+ When you design multitenant solutions, you need to consider control planes.
 The following sections provide the details you need to scope and design a control plane.

 ## Responsibilities of a control plane